On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: -dimensional case, main questions and conjectures

 \begin{quest}

 \end{quest}

 We believe that the answer to this question is positive.
 We have no examples of extremal matrices at which this correspondence is failed and we prove it for some classes of extremal matrices.
-In Section~4 we consider this question in more details.
-On the base of the whole paper, we propose the following conjecture.
+In Section~4, we consider this question in more details.
+Based on our studies, we propose the following conjecture.